frkr/tesseract-ui/README.md

 This repository is designed to be cloned and used with AI tools like Cursor, Dyad, or Junie, maximizing the coding experience while maintaining thorough code review practices.

-> **Important**: All AI assistants must review these guidelines before starting any development:
+> **Important**: All AI assistants must carefully review and understand these development guidelines and database schema (as detailed below) before beginning any development work on this project:

 - [AI Development Guidelines](./ai-guidelines.md)
 - Database Schema - [schema.md](src/lib/server/db/schema.md) - [schema.ts](src/lib/server/db/schema.ts)